laizhr/qPWAWS/README.md

 #  A De-singularity Subgradient Approach for the Extended Weber Location Problem
-This repository contains the codes for the paper:
+This repository contains the supplementary material and codes for the paper:

 Zhao-Rong Lai, Xiaotian Wu, Liangda Fang, Ziliang Chen, "A De-singularity Subgradient Approach for the Extended Weber Location Problem", the 33rd International Joint Conference on Artificial Intelligence (IJCAI, main track), 2024.